 With how well my Chimichurri Sauce turned out, I wanted to see if I could create a simple and quick pesto sauce too.
 I took a crack at it and it turned out really great.
 I made it without parmesan cheese because of my dairy allergy and to save cost.
 I also wanted to skip the pine nuts in a traditional pesto because they can be quite expensive and not something I like to keep in my cupboard.
-I tried almonds instead and it worked as a great substitute for both.
-When ground up, the almonds gave that slightly gritty yet smooth texture that the parmesan and pine nuts create in a traditional pesto.
+I've tried almonds and cashews instead and both worked as a great substitute.
+When ground up, the nuts gave that slightly gritty yet smooth texture that the parmesan and pine nuts create in a traditional pesto.
 Give this a try on your next pasta, pizza, veggies, dip, or any other use you have for pesto.

 - 1/2 tsp garlic powder or 2 cloves fresh garlic

 - 1/4 cup fresh basil (or sub 1 tsp basil with 1/4 cup spinach or parsley)

 - 1/2 tbsp red or white wine vinegar

 - 2-4 tbsp water depending on how thick or thin you like your pesto (2 is thick but spreadable)

 - Ideally boil the almonds or cashews in water for 3-5 minutes.
 This will allow them to soften and blend easier.
 If you can't do this step beforehand, just use less nuts.